wpmorgan/HarvardCS50JS/README.md

 4. Caesar -
 Enciphers a message input by the user by shifting the character code according to the second user input.
 Capital / lower-case and punctuation are not changed.

+5. Vigenere -
+Enciphers a message input by the user by shifting the character code according the user input from a second prompt.
+The second prompt asks for alphabetic input and shifts each character of the message according to the code of characters in the second prompt in order.